amanihaled/PC-maintenance/Assignment 2 : Trip to UTMDigital.md

-On 17 December 2024, we went to UTMDigital to know more about the working's environment in IT field.
+On 17 December 2024, we went to UTMDigital to have a look on the working's environment in IT field.
 At first, I expected the typical corporate environment—piles of files, dull colors, and a standard office vibe.
 But UTMDigital completely shattered that expectation.
 The space was surprisingly vibrant and full of color, with even an outdoor room where workers could relax after a long day.